-Trade secrets often comprise customer lists, sensitive marketing information, unpatended inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
+Trade secrets are typically considered to include customer lists, sensitive marketing information, non-patented inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.

 Information is more likely to be considered a trade secret if it is:

-New Hampshire is one of the many states that have adopted the Uniform Trade Secrets Act.
+New Hampshire is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 New Hampshire’s trade secret law can be found at N.H.
 R.S.A.
 Secs.
 350-B:1 et seq.

 New Hampshire prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a New Hampshire company was unaware it possessed purloined trade secrets, it can still be prosecuted under New Hampshire law if it should have known.

-Under New Hampshire law, a trade secret thief can be prevented from disclosure by court order – an injunction.
+Under New Hampshire law, a trade secret thief can be prevented from disclosure by court order, known as an injunction.
 This is true for both actual or threatened misappropriation.
-The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
-In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty for no longer than the period of time for which use could have been prohibited.
-Exceptional circumstances can a theft that is so bad that the court order would be meaningless.
+The injunction may continue for as long as necessary in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
+In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty, for no longer than the period of time for which use could have been prohibited.

 A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
+Under N.H.
+R.S.A.
+Sec.
+350-B:3, financial damages "can include both the actual loss caused by misappropriation and the unjust enrichment caused by misappropriation that is not taken into account in computing actual loss."
 In egregious situations, a New Hampshire court can award punitive damages up to twice the amount of any award.
-Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.
+Attorney fees will also be awarded where a court determines that the infringement was willful and malicious.